top of page

 Tips for Balancing Your Physical Health:

-These are basic practices that prevent burnout.
-A 10-minute daily walk can significantly reduce stress hormones and help you become more resilient.
+Implementing these basic health practices can help prevent burnout.
+A mere 10-minute daily stroll can significantly reduce stress hormones.

 Studies That Link Burnout To Health Conditions:

-The Mayo Clinic has linked long-term burnout to serious health problems including high blood pressure, heart disease, diabetes, and weakened immunity.
+The Mayo Clinic has correlated long-term burnout with serious health issues, including high blood pressure and heart disease.
 [1]

-According to studies published in Medical News Today, burnout was independently linked to a 40% higher risk of developing coronary heart disease, with those experiencing the highest levels of burnout facing a 79% higher risk.
+Research featured in Medical News Today reports that burnout is linked to a 40% higher risk of developing coronary heart disease, soaring to a 79% higher risk for those facing the most severe burnout levels.
 [2]

 Spiritual Health: The Third Dimension of Wellness